nitrogendragon/SportsVR/README.md

 To run the EXE download the SportsVRGame.exe, SportsVRGame_Data, unityplayer.dll
 and they all must be in the same folder

-To build and read socure code for the project, download everything into one folder then open in unity(version 2017.4.01f or greater) the build using unitys build in code, this will have all assets and all scripts.
+To build and read source code for the project, download everything into one folder then open in unity(version 2017.4.01f or greater) the build using unitys build in code, this will have all assets and all scripts.

 to get all the assets, download them from the following loacations, and install into game directory all assests used outside unity built in are listed below.

-Link to Video Demonstration: vieo downloadable from github in code repository
+Link to Video Demonstration: video downloadable from github in code repository

 Resources Used: